 How to build your own IoT camera

-Ever wanted to build your very own, fully functional IoT security camera, kid’s cam, doggy cam, goldfish cam… This project makes it easy for you to experiment with the burgeoning IoT technology, while you up-cycle some old tech and also get to experiment with some basic code.
+Ever wanted to build your very own, fully functional IoT camera?
+Use it as a security cam, kid’s cam, doggy cam, goldfish cam...whatever your heart desires.
+This project makes it easy for you to experiment with IoT technology, while making use of old gadgets and fiddling with basic code.

 What you'll need to do this project

-- a Raspberry Pi™ (a clever little, low-cost computer that plugs into any monitor or TV)
+- Raspberry Pi™ (a clever little, low-cost computer that plugs into any monitor or TV)

 - 1 SD card